 Officer Ashley Wilson’s partner was fatally shot in the line of duty.
 Her journey to heal took her on a three-day bike ride to honor his memory

 Last year, Officer Ashley Wilson sent us a photo capturing the end of her journey to the National Law Enforcement Officers Memorial in honor of her fallen colleague, Officer Antwan Toney.

 In recognition of National Police Week and Mental Health Awareness Month, this is the story of her long road to recovery in the face of unimaginable trauma.

 Officer Ashley Wilson was exhausted.

 It was day three of a 250-mile bike ride from Portsmouth, Virginia, to Washington, D.C.
 She’d been through two police academies and numerous triathlons, but never experienced something as physically and spiritually demanding as the Police Unity Tour.
 Having already pushed through obstacles like a 113-mile first day and the steep hills of Virginia, her body was reaching its limit.
 Her mind was, too.
-There was a feeling of finality to it all – a crushing heartbreak that made every new physical challenge even more monumental.
+There was a feeling of finality to it all – a crushing heartbreak that made every new physical challenge all the more monumental.

 The weather had been favorable for most of the trek, but now, on this final day, rain pelted Wilson and the other 145 riders headed toward the National Law Enforcement Officers Memorial.
 Officer Antwan Toney’s name, newly etched in the marble that memorializes over 21,000 fallen LEOs, was waiting for her there.
 Kinetic energy did little to combat the cold.
 But Wilson kept going – she had to.
 She was leaving it all on the road: the pent-up anger and despair that had crippled her since Toney was shot and killed in the line of duty.
 She had made a promise to her partner in the final moments of his life; she was going to keep it.